tracsman/AzureCT/README.md

 ## To Do (Backlog)

-1. (Show-Results.ps1) Make it work, it's currently broken due to a prior change.
-2. (WebPing.ps1) Check XML schema version, if not current, overwrite local XML.
+1. (WebPing.ps1) Check XML schema version, if not current, overwrite local XML.
 2. (WebPing.ps1) Add more help information, add Verbose output (Write-Verbose), and Debug Output (Write-Debug)
 3. (WebPing.ps1) Add ending stats if CRTL-C pressed in middle of job
 4. (WebDiag.ps1) Net new script, if WebPing fails, a simple troubleshooter